cddesja/mediation_workshop/README.md

-mediatoR
+mediation workshop
 ========

-Functions for mediation and moderation in R
+Functions for the mediation and moderation R workshop